 Scottship Solutions builds these requirements into infrastructure recommendations from the start, so compliance isn’t an afterthought.

 “We have data everywhere” is something nearly every nonprofit leader says.
-The goal is to move from chaos to clarity: 5–10 trusted dashboards you review monthly, not dozens of spreadsheets no one trusts.
+The goal is to move from chaos to clarity: 5 to 10 trusted dashboards you review monthly, not dozens of spreadsheets no one trusts.

 Data strategy isn’t about technology for its own sake.
 It’s about answering questions that matter: